yyyaohhh/tp/docs/UserGuide.md

 ### Calculating the total current CAP: `calculateCAP`

 You can calculate the total current Cumulative Average Point (CAP), or Grade Point Average (GPA) of all modules stored in all years and semesters.
-ModCraft will calculate your CAP using the formula, according to the [NUS Modular System](https://www.nus.edu.sg/registrar/academic-information-policies/non-graduating/modular-system):
+ModCraft will calculate your CAP according to the [NUS Modular System](https://www.nus.edu.sg/registrar/academic-information-policies/non-graduating/modular-system), and using the following formula:

 $\Large\frac{\text{sum of all valid modules: (grade point of each valid module * Modular Credits of each valid module)}}{\text{total Modular Credits of valid modules}}$.